-The 5 Best New Jersey Homeowners Insurance Companies
+The Best New Jersey Homeowners Insurance Companies

-New Jersey’s average annual premiums for homeowners insurance are right in line with the national average — $1,092 per year for an HO-3 policy, compared to $1,132 nationwide.
+New Jersey’s average annual premiums for homeowners insurance are right in line with the national average — $1,149 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates

 How We Found the Best Homeowners Insurance in New Jersey

 We evaluated the five largest homeowners insurance providers in the state by market share.
 Aside from reasonable deductibles, we looked for well-rounded coverage, strong financial backing, great customer support, and ample discount opportunities.